-Situated amongst dense forest, close to the National Park
+Situated amongst the dense forest, close to the National Park

-Parque National Manuel Antonio, in Western Costa Rica, is a 682-hectare piece of luscious, jungle paradise, packed with one of the most bio diverse natural habitats in the world; rain forest, a huge diversity of wildlife and spectacular coral reefs.
+Parque National Manuel Antonio, in Western Costa Rica, is a 682-hectare piece of a luscious, jungle paradise, packed with one of the most bio-diverse natural habitats in the world; rain forest, a huge diversity of wildlife, and spectacular coral reefs.
 The small town of Manuel Antonio is situated right outside the national park itself, with several stunning beaches between the park gates and the nearby town of Quepos, where you’ll find a marina packed with sport fishing boats and even a luxury super yacht or two.

-Only a 3-hour shuttle away, or one hour flight, from San Jose and in easy reach of the less-travelled southern regions, Manuel Antonio is perfectly situated as the base for exploring the south of Costa Rica, like the Osa Peninsula and Corcovado National Park.
+Only a 3-hour shuttle away, or one-hour flight, from San Jose and in easy reach of the less-traveled southern regions, Manuel Antonio is perfectly situated as the base for exploring the south of Costa Rica, like the Osa Peninsula and Corcovado National Park.

 3. The Rooms

 If all of the jet baths, luxury beds, and sea views aren’t enough for you, contact Parador directly and ask them about their ‘top floor suite.’
-This ‘room’ is not listed on any booking sites and is usually reserved for extra special guests; sports heroes, movie stars and other VIP’s.
-The living room is vast, with a massive leather sofa in front of the widescreen TV and full height glazing drawing you out onto the balcony, which spans the whole width of the floor and is populated by chairs, sun loungers and yep, another jet spa bath!
-The bedroom is similar to the Vista Suite, although significantly larger, with a king size bed and loads more natural light.
+This ‘room’ is not listed on any booking sites and is usually reserved for extra special guests; sports heroes, movie stars, and other VIPs.
+The living room is vast, with a massive leather sofa in front of the widescreen TV and full height glazing drawing you out onto the balcony, which spans the whole width of the floor and is populated by chairs, and sun loungers, and yep, another jet spa bath!
+The bedroom is similar to the Vista Suite, although significantly larger, with a king-size bed and loads more natural light.
 Most importantly, though, this penthouse suite has the best sunset view of the whole hotel!